Evan-Leon/ShowRunnerDigest/README.md

 ## Functionality and MVPs
 * In Showrunner Digest users will be able to:
-    * View a graph showing a showrunners show ratings (from high to low)
+    * View a graph showing a Showrunners show ratings (from high to low)
-    * View a comparison of various showrunners and their average episode rating
-    * Interact with data when hovered over data bar, will give info on show or showrunner
+    * Interact with data when hovered over data bar, will give info on show
 * This project will include:
-    * Animate with tv style animations between graphs
+    * Animation with tv style animations between graphs
     * A 90s era tv screen which holds all information
     * TV will have interactable buttons to either display data info or change graph metrics